paulwexler/opinions/on_coding/README.md

 as the `namespace` will contain exactly the attributes that `__call__` will act on.
-But now they will be in the same sub-class, they are the only methods each sub-class is required to implement, and this makes the sub-class cohesive.
+But now they will be in the same sub-class, and they are the only methods each sub-class is required to implement.
+Now the sub-class is cohesive as it is responsible for implementing a single command in its entirety.

 `DuckCommand.__init__(self, args)` will call `self.get_namespace(args)`
 to get the namespace by parsing the args.
-`DuckCommand.__call__(self)` will implement the command.
+`DuckCommand.__call__(self)` will implement the actual duck command.

 Now, to add another command,
 we'd only have to declare a new sub-class of `DuckCommand`